Game Development and Accessibility

 Regulation and Implementation Issues

-Currently, accessibility is managed by standards created by the government, such as the American with Disabilities Act (ADA), and technical instutions, such as WC3.
+Currently, accessibility is managed by standards created by the government, such as the American with Disabilities Act (ADA), and technical institutions, such as WC3.
 In the last 30 years of both the ADA and the internet’s proliferation, these standards have failed to actually implement accessibility in a real world setting reliably and are very limited.

 For example, blind accessibility standards are often about implementing audio cues or support for screen readers, however do not encourage necessarily the needs of the deaf-blind, who are only picked up by circumstance and completely miss audio cues, or the visually impaired, who would benefit from more than an interface designed for completely blind people.
 In addition, instead of understanding UI as an input-output interface that allows the application to interact with the user, standards atomize software design into a series of thoughtless steps.
 This leads to developers not truly understanding the needs of the disabled, by seeing them both as archetypes and standards rather than real material conditions to solve.